yuyizhong/mama-yogis/README.md

 - **Contact Section**

-   - At this section, users will see where Yoga Mama is located, how to contact them and their opening time.
+   - At this section, users will see where Mama Yogis is located, how to contact them and their opening time.
    - The *tel:* and *mailto:* protocols are coded to telephone and email.
 After a click, the phone number will be added to the dial box ready to dial and users’ mail box will be opened with a recipient email address filled.

    <img src="assets/image/readme-screenshot/contact.PNG" width=100%>